 Now, this same ground recalls the heritage of Supreme Sultan just as an engraved stone marks each unique and challenging tee box, memorializing the name of one of these World Champions.
 From its very beginning, this land was destined for greatness, but few would have predicted the creation of a world class golf course that would entice champions.

-Sultan’s Run embarked on an extensive remodeling project in 1996, taking the golf course to the pinnacle of public golf.
+Sultan’s Run opened in 1992, but then embarked on an extensive remodeling project in 1996, taking the golf course to the pinnacle of public golf.
 Designer Tim Liddy, a disciple of world renowned architect Pete Dye, took what the land already offered, and enhanced it.

 All 18 holes at Sultan’s Run Golf Course have been beautified in some shape or form from entirely new bunkering and reconstructed greens, to complete rework of several holes.
 The end result is that Sultan’s Run has become a world class golf facility that golfers will talk about long after their round is done.